mantidproject/governance/governance.md

 **Terms of Reference.**

 The Scientific Roadmap Working Group is responsible for the following activities and  processes:

+* Nominate the Chairs of the User Meeting who have authority to engage a local organising committee for each User Meeting.
+These individuals do not need to be members of the Steering Committee.

 * Create and deliver the scientific roadmap for the Collaboration.
 * Communicate the common scientific roadmap to the Technical Roadmap Working Group.
 * Communicate the Contributing Facility scientific roadmaps to the Technical Roadmap Working Group.